wfraser/backfs/README.md

 #### !!
 BackFS is experimental code and should not be used on production systems !! ####

+BackFS has been found to be reliable in normal usage scenarios, but is not coded to be 100% fault tolerant.
+Unexpected errors could cause data corruption!
+Caveat emptor.

 Usage
 -----
      backfs -o cache=<cache storage> <slow backing store> <mount point>